clausmichele/ViDeNN/README.md

 ```
 $ sh denoise.sh
 ```
-It will first extract all the frames using FFmpeg and then start VidCNN to perform blind video denoising.
+It will first extract all the frames using FFmpeg and then start ViDeNN to perform blind video denoising.

 # Issues?